aaronfrary/game-of-bridges/README.md

 scenarios that require the connection rule to solve, the algorithm will find a next move that is *required* by the current game state.
 In contrast, elimination search would find a random move that happens to be part of some solution to the puzzle.
-Additionally, the removal of brute force search makes for a much more elegant algorithm.
+I like to think the removal of brute force search makes for a much more elegant algorithm.

 ### Disclaimer